Why I’m Committing to 20 Blog Posts in 2026 (Not 52)

 2 - Planning Time: This blog won’t just magically appear.
 I need space to think about what I want to share with you, what feels helpful, and what’s coming up.

 3 - Gentle Accountability: By telling you that I’m doing this, I’ve created accountability in a kind, supportive way.
-And I also know that if something does come up, you’d want me to give myself a little grace too.
+I'm hoping you get to read them yourself and keep count of how the new system is working for me to be able to support you.

 4 - Using an Integrated Platform: I’ve chosen a system that keeps everything in one place, which saves my brain a lot of energy.
 And it even has a little chatbot built in that I can lean on when I get stuck with the tech side of things (which, let’s be honest, definitely happens).